 1. Does other people’s happiness make you happy?

 When you hear that someone you know succeeded in doing something, how does it make you feel?
 Are you happy for them?
 Maybe a little bit jealous?
 Or you react by searching for reasons why that person accomplished that?
 And you conclude with a thought that anyone (you) under those circumstances would accomplish the same.
 Do you ever call that person to congratulate?
+Read my post Little things we do are big to other people where I show you how one kind word affects others and the impact it has on you.

 2. Do you think that life is easier for others?